Skip to main content

 metadata.varname

-# If you are running inside the Jinja template, the metadata term is omitted.
+# If you are running inside a Jinja template, the 'metadata' term is omitted:

 {{ inputs.varname }}